quicbit-js/qb1-type-base/readme.md

 # qb1-type-base

-Object definitions for the fundamental types that underpin qb1 serialization.
+Definitions for the fundamental types that underpin qb1 serialization.

-Note that this package simply creates a shallow wrapper for a given type object that uses exact 3-character names 'int', 'obj', etc.  type-base does not normalize long or tiny names and it does not recursively wrap children/fields.
-Use qb1-type-obj to walk-and-wrap a wider variety of type objects.
+Note that this is the raw base module and includes no parsing or normalization of names.
+Use qb1-type-obj for easier conversion to and from simple objects.

 ## Overview